 What is the MIT Sloan CIO Symposium?

-Using knowledge from personal experience and the expertise of the academicians at MIT Sloan School of Management, conference organizers have access to vital information and a network of expert business leaders to draw from, which allows them to foster thought-provoking discussions and facilitate peer networking for their fellow executives.
+Leveraging the knowledge of our combined professional experiences and the expertise of the academicians at MIT Sloan School of Management, conference organizers have access to vital information and a network of expert business leaders which allows them to foster thought-provoking discussions and facilitate peer networking for their fellow executives.

 The Symposium is part of the CXO Series produced by MIT Sloan Boston, along with MIT Sloan, including the MIT Sloan CFO Summit.